Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Abstract

 \section{Abstract}

-Are you, with your perceptions, memories and observational data, a Boltzmann brain, i.e., a statistical fluctuation out of the thermal equilibrium of the universe?
-Arguments are given in the literature for and against taking this hypothesis seriously.
-Complicating these analyses have been the many subtle -- and very often implicit -- entanglements between related arguments that have been given for the past hypothesis, the second law, and even Bayesian inference of the reliability of experimental data.
-These entanglements can easily lead to circular reasoning.
-To help disentangle those arguments, since almost all of them involve Boltzmann's H theorem, we begin by formalizing the H theorem as a time-symmetric, time-translation invariant Markov process over the entropy values of the universe.
-Crucially, this process does not specify the time(s) on which we should condition it in order to infer the stochastic dynamics of our universe’s entropy.
-Any such choice of conditioning events must be introduced as an independent assumption.
+Are your perceptions, memories and observational data, a statistical fluctuation out of the thermal equilibrium of the universe, having no correlation with the actual past state of the universe?
+Arguments are given in the literature for and against this ``Boltzmann brain'' hypothesis.
+Complicating these arguments have been the many subtle -- and very often implicit -- joint dependencies among these arguments and others that have been given for the past hypothesis, the second law, and even for Bayesian inference of the reliability of experimental data.
+These dependencies can easily lead to circular reasoning.
+To avoid this problem, since all of these arguments involve the stochastic properties of the dynamics of the universe's entropy, we begin by formalizing that dynamics as a time-symmetric, time-translation invariant Markov process, which we call the \textbf{entropy conjecture}.
+Crucially, like all stochastic processes, the entropy conjecture does not specify any time(s) which it should be conditioned on in order to infer the stochastic dynamics of our universe’s entropy.
+Any such choice of conditioning times and associated entropy values must be introduced as an independent assumption.
 This observation allows us to disentangle the standard Boltzmann brain hypothesis, its ``1000CE" variant, the past hypothesis, the second law, and the reliability of our experimental data, all in a fully formal manner.
-In particular, we show that they all adopt the $H$ theorem’s stipulation that the universe’s entropy evolves as a Markov processes, and all make an arbitrary assumption that the process should be conditioned on a single moment in time.
-Their only difference is what single time to condition on.
+In particular, we show that these all make an arbitrary assumption that the dynamics of the universe's entropy should be conditioned on a single event at a single moment in time, differing only in the details of their assumptions.
 In this aspect, the Boltzmann brain hypothesis and the second law are equally legitimate (or not).

 {